 Boots or balm may feel like a bit much for each trip outside, especially those quick potty breaks.
 One easy way to help protect paws is to shovel a path in your yard and cover it with straw.
 The straw helps keep snow off those precious paws and keeps waste within reach for quick clean-ups.

-No matter what option you chose, always be sure to keep paws clean, removing ice, salt, chemicals, and caked mud as soon as possible.
+No matter what option you choose, always be sure to keep paws clean, removing ice, salt, chemicals, and caked mud as soon as possible.

 When temperatures plummet, winter walks aren’t always so magical.
 No matter the temperature, your dog will still have energy to burn!
 Check out these brain games to keep them entertained when you’re both cooped up inside.